sergisproject/sergis-client/README.md

 - Make "Find Path" work (network analyst)
 - Add ability to buffer features in a feature layer
 - Support conditionals and collectibles and shit
+  - In the JSON spec, with conditionals, add some sort of way to retrieve a user's choice for a specific prompt (as a variable-like thing in a conditional)

 - Add ability to specify multiple basemaps in frontend info, which would allow the user to choose.
+(See JSON spec)
 - Add ability to specify multiple map projections in frontend info, which would allow the user to choose.
+(Needs to be implemented in JSON spec)

 ## License